chaobotic-vasu/Community-Question-Answering/dataset/read.md

 ## Subtasks

-The task has been divided into three subtasks: Subtask A, Subtask B and Subtask C.
-The goal is to classify the relevance of the data pair into Bad (0), Good (2) or Potentially Useful (1) class i.e., classify corresponding data pair like (x, y) into a class label which depicts the relevance of the pair.
+The task has been divided into three subtasks: Subtask A, Subtask B and Subtask C. The goal is to classify the relevance of the data pair (examples (q,a)) into 0, 1 or 2 class.

 Subtask A	: (Related Question, Answer)	i.e., 1 relatedQuestion - 10 answers